 Find some of the most popular design ideas on Houzz.

-Photo of a contemporary garden in London.
+Photo of a medium sized traditional courtyard formal garden in Other.

 Popular Filters to Try:

 Design ideas for a medium sized contemporary back garden in London with a potted garden and concrete paving.